chitizs/mikrotik_BGP_Status/README.md

 + If there is a problem then info about the problematic peers is/are returned.

-Note, install librouteros library using "pip3 install librouteros"
+Note: Install librouteros library using "pip3 install librouteros"